 Depending on the working mechanism, there are two primary types of coalescers; Electrostatic Coalescers and Mechanical Coalescers.

 - The droplets tend to align themselves with the lines of electric force after becoming polarized by the electric current.
-In such a situation, the positive and negative poles of the droplets may brought adjacent to each other.
+In such a situation, the positive and negative poles of the droplets may be brought adjacent to each other.
 The electrical attraction between them brings the droplets together and causes them to agglomerate.

-- Due to an induced charge, the droplets may attracted to an electrode.
+- Due to an induced charge, the droplets may be attracted to an electrode.
 Due to inertia in an AC field, small water droplets vibrate over a larger distance promoting coalescence.
 In a DC field, the droplets tend to collect on the electrodes, forming larger and larger drops and finally they fall by gravitational force.

-- The film of the emulsifier surrounding the water droplets, gets distorted and weakened by the electric field.
-When subjected under an alternating current field, the water droplets dispersed in oil will be elongated along the force lines during the first half cycle.
+- The film of the emulsifier surrounding the water droplets gets distorted and weakened by the electric field.
+When subjected to an alternating current field, the water droplets dispersed in oil will be elongated along the force lines during the first half cycle.
 During the low-voltage portion, when they are relaxed, the surface tension will pull the droplets back toward the spherical shape.
 In the next half of the alternating cycle, a similar effect is obtained.
 The weakened film is thus more easily broken when droplets collide, making coalescence more likely.

 Using any one of the mechanisms, the electric field forces the droplets to move about rapidly in random directions, which in turn greatly increases the collision potential with another droplet to cause coalescence.